A data structure for monomial ideals with applications to signature Gr\"obner bases: Introduction

 There have been different definitions of \emph{Janet trees} \parencite{GerdtBlinkovYanovich_2001,HashemiOrthSeiler_2022} for representing Janet bases of monomial ideals by prefix trees of exponent vectors, providing an efficient membership test \parencite[Theorem~1]{GerdtBlinkovYanovich_2001}.
 The generalization of Janet trees to minimal Janet-like bases \parencite{GerdtBlinkov_2005,HashemiOrthSeiler_2023} is essentially equivalent to our definition of ideal tree (Section~\ref{sec:ideal-trees}).
 With respect to this line of work, our contribution is twofold: first, a theoretical framework independent of the notion of involutive division; second, a systematic use of maximal sharing, which makes the data structure usable in cases where a Janet basis would not even fit on a hard disk.

-\textcite{GaoZhu_2008} also use prefix trees of exponent vectors, with the purpose of computing irreducible decompositions of monomial ideals.
+\textcite{GaoZhu_2008} also use prefix trees of exponent vectors to compute irreducible decompositions of monomial ideals.
 Their \emph{MinMerge step} can be interpreted as an on-the-fly computation of a Janet-like basis.

-Support trees, as implemented by \textcite{Malkin_2007} in \emph{4ti2}, provide another tree representation.
-At each node, the tree branches according to whether a given variable divides the monomial or not, and monomials are stored in the leaves.
+\emph{Support trees}, as implemented by \textcite{Malkin_2007} in \emph{4ti2}, provide another tree representation.
+At each node, the tree branches according to whether a given variable divides the monomial, and monomials are stored in the leaves.
 This has proved efficient in the context of toric ideals, but the data structure degenerates when the supports of the exponent vectors are too similar.

-Lastly, \textcite{RouneStillman_2012,RouneStillman_2012a} propose the use of \emph{kd-trees} for monomial ideals.
+\textcite{RouneStillman_2012,RouneStillman_2012a} propose the use of \emph{kd-trees} for monomial ideals.
 Their experiments show clear speed-ups over simple lists of generators and over monomial trees on a range of benchmarks.
-However, kd-trees can become unbalanced after many insertions, so they must be rebuilt from time to time, and finding good splitting criteria adapted to a given distribution of monomials is not straightforward.
+However, kd-trees can become unbalanced after many insertions, so they must be rebuilt periodically, and finding good splitting criteria for a given distribution of monomials is not straightforward.
+The worst-case complexity for membership is linear in the number of generators, even when the tree is balanced.

+Lastly, membership testing in a monomial ideal is a special case of \emph{range searching} (see \cite{Agarwal_2017} for a review, and \cite{Dube_1993} for membership testing).
+The \emph{range tree} data structure \parencite{Bentley_1979} can store monomials as points in~$\mathbb{R}^n$.
+It can be constructed in~$O(r (\log r)^{n-1})$ operations and answers membership queries in~$O( (\log r)^n )$ operations.
+There is a whole line of research on different space-time tradeoffs.
+MDDs instead favor query time: their worst-case space complexity is exponential, but they remain compact in many applications considered here.
+This approach is similar to that of binary decision diagrams, which have found many applications in spite of their exponential worst-case space complexity.